Interligne (organization)

-Interligne is a front-line organization that, through its listening, intervention and awareness services, contributes to the well-being of people concerned with sexual diversity and gender plurality.
+Interligne is a LGBTQ+ organization that provides a help service, shares information about, and raises awareness of LGBTQ+ people and their issues.

 Mission and values

-Interligne is a front-line centre for help and information for people affected by sexual diversity and gender diversity.
-Through its 24-hour service, it provides support to LGBTQ+ people, their loved ones and community, school, health and social service staff.
-Through its outreach activities, it also promote a greater openness of society towards the realities of LGBTQ+ people.
+Interligne serves as a center providing assistance and information about LGBTQ+ people.
+Its 24-hour service provides support to LGBTQ+ people, their loved ones and community, school, health and social service staff.
+Interligne also conducts outreach activities, to promote a greater societal acceptance towards LGBTQ+ people.